BTS-Interns-2019/internship_nodeJS/README.md

 }
 ```

-+ The message field in the response contains an informative message that describes the interaction of the successful or error response.
++ The `message` property in the response contains an informative message that describes the interaction of the successful or error response.
-+ The data field in the response contains the result obtained of the request.
++ The `data` property in the response contains the result obtained of the request.
 It's all information requested and presented in an object type.